About the Ecology Graduate Programs

 Graduate students in the Odum School are part of a community of engaged and committed scholars exploring fundamental—and pressing—basic and applied questions in ecology.
-The Odum School offers doctoral, master’s, and certificate programs that provide students with an interdisciplinary course of study, allowing them to develop a broad background in ecology and related disciplines.
-Our research spans scales from local to global and from cell to biosphere, with major areas of strength in aquatic ecology, conservation ecology, disease ecology, ecosystem ecology/biogeochemistry, and evolutionary ecology/biogeography.
+The Odum School offers doctoral, master’s, and certificate programs that provide students with options for in-depth disciplinary training in ecology as well as broad interdisciplinary study in allied disciplines.
+Our degree programs offer tremendous flexibility to allow students to define a program that best facilitates their professional development.

 Certificate in Conservation Ecology

 Students enrolled in any graduate degree program in the University of Georgia may apply to the Graduate Certificate Program in Conservation Ecology and Sustainable Development.
 This program is designed for students who wish to develop an area of specialty that complements their primary degree program.
-Some recent recipients of the certificate include students from anthropology, forestry, landscape architecture, education, and law.
+Most recipients of the certificate come from other programs, such as anthropology, forestry, landscape architecture, education, and law.

 Certificate in Environmental Ethics